NoXPhasma/protondb_faq/README.md

 If Firefox don't ask you, how it should proceed with `steam://` URLS, you need to force Firefox to do so.
 For that open `about:config` in your Firefox, right click anywhere in the list and select `New` » `Bolean`.
 As name for the new entry you chose `network.protocol-handler.expose.steam` and as value `false`.
 Now if you click on a `steam://` URL, Firefox should ask you how to proceed.
 ## Why do my games crash on start, run very slow or have rendering issues?

 #### Be sure that your system is up-to-date and that you are using the latest drivers available for your graphics card.
-You will find detailed informations about that in our [Wiki](https://github.com/NoXPhasma/protondb_faq/wiki/Graphics-driver-installation)
+You will find detailed informations about how to update your graphic drivers in our [Wiki](https://github.com/NoXPhasma/protondb_faq/wiki/Graphics-driver-installation)

 Note:

-- Currently we only cover stable drivers, if you need beta drivers, please contact the maintainer of your distribution on how to install them.

 - LLVM 7 or newer is required to fix the most graphic/rendering issues.
 If your distro still use LLVM 6 like Solus for example then tell them to update!